hrushikeshrv/ocw/CMU15445/lec3.md

 1. Hardware pages - The blocks exposed by the SSD/disk itself on the hardware level.
 Usually 4kB.
 2. OS page - The blocks as defined by the OS (4kB).
 3. Database page - The blocks as defined by the DBMS (0.5 to 16kB).

+## Heap File Organization
+There are a few ways to organize pages in memory, and the one covered in the lecture is the heap file organization.
+A heap file just means that pages are stored in memory in an unordered way, and tuples are stored inside those pages.

+We maintain something called a page directory, which is basically a hash table that maps page ids to the location of the pages in memory.
+It can also contain metadata about the page.

+## Page Structure
+The data contained in the page itself can be stored in two ways - slotted pages and log-structured pages.

+Slotted pages are pages which contain "slots" for tuples to go into.
+The page has a header that stores metadata about the page, and the top of the page contains a "slots" array that maps slot locations to an offset in the page.
+The tuples are stored starting from the bottom of the page working up.
+The page is said to be full when the slots array and the tuples touch.

+Log structured pages store only logs, i.e, records of how the page was modified.
+The data present in the page can then be inferred from the logs during a read.
+This results in fast writes, but could lead to slow reads.
+However, there are a few techniques to make reads practical as well.